japp1996/ejerciciosenvarioslenguajes/README.md

-# ejerciciosenvarioslenguajes
+# Exercises in some languages
-# You can see the difference between these importants languages
+# Review and you will see the difference between these importants languages
 # Python, Go, Bash, JavaScript, PHP, C, C++